 There are a few extra activities associated with each lesson.
 First, is the sentence builder.
 If you’re familiar with ChineseSkill, this is pretty similar in that regard.
 You basically just drag and drop parts of the sentence into the correct spot.
 Sometimes there will be several of these exercises and other times there may only be one sentence.
 Another thing I dislike is that if you make a mistake, it’ll just say wrong and highlight the characters you put in the wrong spot.
 This isn’t necessarily bad as it forces you to try again.
 But if you get stuck, you won’t be given the correct answer.

 The next activity is practicing writing the new characters.
 I’m not a big fan of this.
-Here you’ll be shown some new characters from the lesson and see a visualisation of the stroke order.
+Here you’ll be shown some new characters from the lesson and see a visualization of the stroke order.
 While it’s much better than Rocket Chinese, it’s still worse than other free resources like Arch Chinese.
 Of course, if learning to write characters by hand is a priority for you, then Skritter is a great resource.
 However, this part of CLO is pretty useless.

 The next activity is the typing test and it is so close to being awesome.
 You listen to a short audio clip and are supposed to write what you hear in Chinese characters.
-I think this would be great if it were’t for one problem.
-If you make a mistake, it simply says wrong and doesn’t show you were you made your mistake.
+I think this would be great if it weren’t for one problem.
+If you make a mistake, it simply says wrong and doesn’t show you where you made your mistake.
 If this were fixed, I think this would be incredibly useful but as it is, it’s just sort of a so-so extra.

 Next, there are flashcards.
 It seems every app or course has their own set of flashcards.
 I’m never particularly interested in this because I’d rather have all my flashcards together and available offline on either Pleco or Anki.
 I like how on apps like Du Chinese or The Chairman’s Bao, you can quickly click any word and add it to your flashcards.
 Here, however, it’s a bit different.
 You’re not really able to add any word you’d like to the flashcards.
 Instead, you can choose between which lesson or range of lessons and decide if you want to test characters, definitions or full sentences.
 One good thing is that you’re able to export any of these outside of CLO.